zoezheng04/RISC-V-CPU/statements/zoe.md

 ### Direct Mapped Cache

 ### Two Way Set Associative Cache
+#### Overview
+Recognizing the limitations of the direct-mapped approach, my contributions extended to the development of a more sophisticated Two-Way Set Associative Cache.
+This cache design mitigates conflicts by allowing multiple lines in a set, thus providing a more nuanced solution to memory access challenges.
+The cache employs a Least Recently Used (LRU) eviction policy to manage data placement and replacement.

 ## Conclusion
 In conclusion, my contributions spanned various modules, design decisions, and testing phases.
 The project allowed me to enhance my understanding of RISC-V, SystemVerilog, and hardware design principles.